 Choose a ripe and juicy watermelon to make this Mojito.
 There are a few tips to check if the watermelon is good.

-1. There should be a splotch at the base of the watermelon.
-This is the place where watermelon rests on the ground.
-The splotch should be yellow in color.
+1. There should be a splotch at the base.
+This is the place where the watermelon rests on the ground.
+The splotch should be yellow.

-2. The skin of the watermelon should be dark green with a few small bruises (not deep bruises).
+2. The skin should be dark green with minor bruises (not deep ones).
 It should not be perfectly smooth.